 The Financial Planning Day initiative is growing but isn’t available in every state yet.
-But there are plenty of national agencies that may provide help near you.
+But there are plenty of national agencies that may provide free financial services near you.

-The National Foundation for Credit Counseling (NFCC) offers assistance on a variety of issues from credit and mortgages to creating a debt management plan.
-The NFCC is the largest financial counseling organization in the country and has specialists providing help specifically for your needs.
-It has locations in all 50 states.
+- The National Foundation for Credit Counseling (NFCC) offers assistance on a variety of issues from credit and mortgages to creating a debt management plan.
+The NFCC is the largest financial counseling organization in the country, operating nationally, and has specialists providing help specifically for your needs.

-Sometimes, national organizations work with local groups to offer financial planning and counseling.
-But some places in your community might not be associated with a larger group.
+Sometimes, national organizations work with local groups to offer free financial planning and counseling.

 - What services are offered?